Compute similarity metrics between sites based on species composition

 character

-string indicating what method should be used to computeabc
+string specifying the method to computeabc

 Value